Expert Tips for Your First PCS Move

-Anyone who’s been through a PCS move or two says it, because it’s true!
+Anyone who’s been through a PCS move or two says to keep your sense of humor during the process, because it’s true.
 When faced with some of the craziness of a PCS, sometimes you simply must laugh instead of cry.
 Some stories are truly stranger than fiction.
-Here are a few from our ebook, You Gotta Laugh: Funny PCS Stories We Had to Share.
+Here are a few we also included in our ebook, You Gotta Laugh: Funny PCS Stories We Had to Share.

 Christy Shields, MilitaryByOwner Customer Service and military spouse:

 Traveling from Fort Bragg, NC to Fort Irwin, CA—a quick 2,500-mile jaunt—my husband and I did a partial DITY (PPM) move.
 We had our van with a topper, and a UHaul truck towing a boat.

 We were traveling with our huge Rottweiler and three kids, ages 1, 3, and 5, who all happened to have a raging case of chickenpox (the kids, not the dog).
 Their faces were so misshapen that we couldn’t take them into any eating establishments.
 I remember standing in a parking lot in Texas somewhere – hot as hades, dog panting, the whole family licking drippy, sticky, ice cream cones.
 There was a moment of silence, and then my husband and I began laughing hysterically, unable to stop, because, I mean, what else can you do?

 During another move, I ended up taking a long cross-country flight with two bottle-drinking little ones.
 Barely making it to the airport on time, my sister dropped me and all my baby accoutrements at the airport curbside.
 On her way home, she happened to glance to the side and her stomach dropped as she noticed my cool little travel pack loaded with 6 baby bottles…